open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/managedcluster.md

   - 1) The cluster has no condition 'ManagedClusterConditionAvailable';
   - 2) Or the status of condition 'ManagedClusterConditionAvailable' is 'Unknown';
-  The taint has effect `NoSelect` and an empty value.
+  The taint has the effect `NoSelect` and an empty value.
 Example,
   ```yaml
   apiVersion: cluster.open-cluster-management.io/v1
   kind: ManagedCluster